mobilecoinofficial/grapevine/README.md

 ### Limits

-The broker has a maximum capacity for messages which cannot be exceeded.
+The bus has a maximum capacity for messages which cannot be exceeded.
 This could be reasonably configured to be close to the RAM limits of the machine.

-The broker also imposes a limit on how many messages can be in-flight destined for a particular user.
+The bus also imposes a limit on how many messages can be in-flight destined for a particular user.
 This limit is 62 at time of writing, and could be changed by adjusting compile-time constants, with some performance impact.